Skip to main content

 3. the controller; and

-2. review the college’s current investment portfolio and investment results;
+2. Review the current investment portfolio and results.

-5. make recommendations regarding investment counsel or investment managers to the executive cabinet; and
+5. Recommend investment counsel or managers to the executive cabinet.

-6. make recommendations regarding policies or practices relating to the investment of college funds, the allocation of investment earnings, or the management of cash to the executive cabinet or the board of trustees.
+6. Advise on policies related to investment of college funds, allocation of earnings, or the management of cash to the executive cabinet or the board of trustees.

 4. Public Treasurer